traefik-workshops/traefik-microsoft-workshop/module-4/readme.md

     area: flights
     module: erp
 spec:
-  pathPrefix: "/flights"
-  service:
   openApiSpec:
     path: /openapi.yaml
     operationSets:                   # Add operationSets into the API definition file.
       - name: read-flights           # Provide a name that will be referenced by operationFilter.
         matchers:                    # Restrict access based on specific critria.
-            - pathPrefix: /flights    # In this example, only "GET" is allowed to "/flights"
+          - pathPrefix: "/flight"    # # In this example, only "GET" is allowed to "/flights"
-              methods:
+            methods: ["GET"]
-                - GET
-    name: flight-app
-    port:
-      number: 3000
 ```
 <p>
 For the above to take effect, <code>operationFilter</code> should be defined as part of the <b>APIAccess</b> policy to restrict access to specific groups.